MathieuNls/mathieunls.github.io/projects.md

 ## Toolwatch - Measure your watch accuracy

-At Toolwatch we are crazy about mechanical watches.
+<a id="toolwatch"></a>At Toolwatch we are crazy about mechanical watches.
 And when I say crazy, I mean nuts!
 As maniacs we want to know how accurate the watches we enjoy wearing really are and that's where we came up with Toolwatch.
 I used to measure the accuracy on a sticky note but had to do the maths every time and it wasn't the best for keeping track over time and I couldn't share it with other watch enthusiasts.

 <img style="padding:20px" src="/public/toolwatch.png" alt="Toolwatch ShowRoom">